 Over the last decade, mobile internet use has exploded.
-In 2007, there were around 400 million users accessing the internet on their mobile device.
+In 2007, there were around 400 million users accessing the internet on their mobile devices.
 By 2016, that number jumped up to over 1.8 billion and this number is expected to keep growing as more and more people move away from the desktop experience to mobile.
 This explosive growth in mobile and using AMP pages to deliver fast page speeds is why we published this post.

-Google knows that users that get their intent met will use Google more often in the future, so it is in their best interest to present users with not only high quality content, but sites that can load that content quickly.
+Google knows that users that get their intent met will use Google more often in the future, so it is in their best interest to present users with not only high-quality content, but sites that can load that content quickly.

 Google has made it known publicly that page speed is a key factor for ranking in Google for mobile and have created tools like their page speed insights tool to help webmasters correct issues that can hinder page load times.